-Management believes Adjusted EBITDA is helpful in highlighting trends in our core operating performance by excluding certain non-operating, non-recurring and non-cash items, which can vary significantly from year to year.
+Management believes our computation of Adjusted EBITDA is helpful in highlighting trends in our core operating performance.
+In determining which adjustments are made to arrive at Adjusted EBITDA, management considers both (1) certain non-recurring, infrequent, non-cash or unusual items, which can vary significantly from year to year, as well as (2) certain other items that may be recurring, frequent, or settled in cash but which management does not believe are indicative of our core operating performance.
 We use Adjusted EBITDA to assess operating performance and make business decisions.